 How does a regular young man from Cairo grow up hating Jews?
 How does he free his mind from that hatred and ultimately free himself, even at the risk of losing his life?
-What do pivotal world events like 9/11, the rise of the Information Age, and the Arab Spring look like through his eyes?
+What do pivotal world events like 9/11 and the Arab Spring look like through his eyes?

 Minority of One tells the story of

 Hussein Aboubakr, a former political refugee from Cairo, Egypt.

 To read the press release for the film click here.

 "Minority of One" Directed and Edited by ORI GUENDELMAN Written by HUSSEIN ABOUBAKR Produced by MAX SAMAROV ROZ ROTHSTEIN ROY STEIN Cinematography and Field Sound by ARI EDELMAN Sound Mix and Color by SCOTT LEVINE Original Illustrations by MARI TAKEYAMA

 PHOTOS FOR PROMOTIONAL ART BY ALISDARE HICKSON.
 NO ENDORSEMENT OF FILM MADE